jonathanwvd/awesome-industrial-datasets/README.md

- # Awesome Industrial Datasets - A Curated Collection of Public Industrial Data.
+ # Awesome Industrial Datasets - A Curated Collection of Public Industrial Datasets.

 This repository is maintained by a small team.
 We greatly appreciate any assistance you can provide.
 If you're interested in contributing, please refer to our [Contribution Guideline](<https://github.com/i40a/awesome-industry40-datasets/tree/master/contribution.md>).